HttpAnimation/GLauncher/Pre-1.1/README.md

 # GLauncher/testing/Pre-1.0
-The first version of GLauncher
+The 1-1 version of GLauncher